 This week marks the beginning of Trump’s “Made in America” campaign, which aims to promote goods made in America by Americans.
-Following an executive order back in April, the week refocuses Americans on the Administration’s agenda and reinforces the importance of adding jobs to the labor market.
+Following an executive order back in April of 2017, the week refocuses Americans on the Administration’s agenda and reinforces the importance of adding jobs to the labor market.
 Putting ‘America First’ in this manner is a bid to create more jobs in manufacturing, which would trickle down the supply chain as warehousing, wholesalers and distributors are expected to benefit from increased U.S. manufacturing.
 So, how will this initiative impact the jobs industry and American businesses?

 The order will not take immediate effect and agencies in the Executive Branch must assess the possibilities, identify any issues and suggest how to implement policies effectively.
 Reports from each department are expected in mid-September or 150 days from the release of the executive order.
 A process for waivers is also included as is the identification of trade agreements that are not beneficial.

 Industries identified in the order include iron and steel, with “Produced in the United States” specified for all manufacturing processes including smelting and coatings.
 This order could tie in well with the president’s plan for a $1 trillion investment in improving U.S. infrastructure, which would increase the demand for materials manufactured or produced in the U.S.

 In 2016, the U.S imported $4.7 trillion in goods with exports totaling $4.2 trillion dollars, with a trade deficit of half a billion dollars.
 What industries could increase manufacturing to reduce imports?

 Stats from Census.gov for January and February of this year identify several industries that are capable – in terms of workforce and locally sourced materials – to manufacture right here in the U.S.